 Digitalization enhances shoppers’ needs for convenience, which impacts the way CPG firms and retailers define their merchandising strategy.
 At a conference held in London in March 2018, Kantar Consulting outlined the growing role of micro-retail in the FMCG industry where shoppers visit smaller stores more frequently to purchase the products that they need at a given time.
 Since micro-retail is about providing shoppers with a rapid solution to their problems, it takes category management towards a mission-focused role.

-Considering stores as independent business units and involving them in the decision making-process to adapt to their shoppers and market needs is essential to CPG firms.
+Considering stores as independent business units and involving them in the decision making process to adapt to their shoppers and market needs is essential to CPG firms.
 Benjamin Morguen, Brand Category Manager at Pernod France, explains:

 “In [retail] execution, being 100% compliant with the headquarters’ recommendation is not a prerequisite for stores.
 Depending on the region or city, shopper habits and expectations may vary.
 Actually, there are many differences among shoppers, sometimes even within the same region.
 Rural and urban areas are also extremely different.
 My point is that for the same category, you can have two very different market shares.
 Thus, it is important for stores to adapt their merchandising strategy to their environment, and for us to take that into account in our recommendations to clients.”

 Micro-retail multiplies merchandising and space planning challenges for retailers and CPG companies.
-They must work together to ensure every store offers shoppers the right products are at the right place, at the right time, at the right price, and in the right quantities.
+They must work together to maximize shelf efficiencies and ensure every store offers shoppers the right products are at the right place, at the right time, at the right price, and in the right quantities.
 As CPG businesses tailor merchandising recommendations to shopper preferences according to stores, their role as retailers’ partners is crucial at every level.

 What changes do you have to apply to your category management practices?

 According to recent estimates produced by the Food Marketing Institute (FMI) and Nielsen, US shoppers will spend around $100 billion in online groceries annually by 2022, regardless of their demography.
 This number represents 20% of total annual spending on groceries in the US.
 It reinforces the fact that CPG businesses must collaborate with retailers to help them counter-attack pure players, and fast.
 To do so, they must leverage shopper data and turn their physical presence into a competitive advantage by creating shopping experiences that consumers will not find online.
-Concretely, it requires them to consolidate and analyze the data they collect from studies, consumer panels, field forces, data providers, and so on to create unique value propositions.
+Concretely, it requires them to consolidate and analyze the data they collect from studies, consumer panels, field forces, data providers, and so on to redefine category tactics in retail and create unique value propositions.
 But, doing so requires three main changes.

 1) Restructuring category management processes